antarctica/ops-data-store/README.md

 - request a Windows VM (configured as a BAS workstation) with QGIS LTS installed to act as a reference VM
 - request a LDAP entity to use for managing application LDAP groups
 - request LDAP groups as needed for implementing application permissions
+- request SAN/data volume mounted in the application server with permissions for the Python app OS user to read/write

 ## Infrastructure